nourassili/nourassili/README.md

 ## What I'm Up To
 - Experimenting with **Machine Learning** using TensorFlow & scikit-learn
-- Learning **Cloud-Native Microservices** with Docker, Kubernetes, and Google Cloud
 - Getting better at **JavaScript/React**
 - Developing **mobile apps** with React Native & Firebase
 - Building **Spring Boot applications** with PostgreSQL
+- Learning **Cloud-Native Microservices** with Docker and Kubernetes

 ## Tech Stack